Bug report #17824

 while only <layer-tree-layer> tag is set to relative

-#14 Updated by Giovanni Manghi about 1 year ago
+#14 Updated by Giovanni Manghi over 1 year ago

 - Status changed from Feedback to Closed

 - Resolution changed from invalid to end of life